RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 Action to receive the damage boost.

-For the number correspondance, check [the ability target action implementation.](/dlparse/enums/action.py)
+For the number correspondence, check [the ability target action implementation.](/dlparse/enums/action.py)

 #### Variant Up Value